 Compliance and investigations in Latin America: International firms

-- Acted for Marcelo Odebrecht and Emilio Odebrecht, owners of the Brazilian construction company, in US investigations related to the Lava Jato investigations in Brazil.
+- Advised the owners of the largest construction company in South America in response to the US criminal investigation of bribery related to the Lava Jato scandal in Brazil.

-- Represented Keppel Offshore & Marine in an internal investigation and coordinated resolutions with the US, Brazilian, and Singaporean criminal authorities in relation to corrupt payments to functionaries of Petrobras and other Brazilian officials.
+- Advised Keppel Offshore & Marine on an internal investigation and coordinated resolutions with the US, Brazilian and Singaporean criminal authorities in relation to corrupt payments to Petrobras and other Brazilian officials.

-- Acted for Rolls-Royce in an internal investigation and coordinated resolutions with the investigative authorities of the UK, US and Brazil in relation to bribery and corruption involving intermediaries in a number of overseas markets.
+- Represented Rolls-Royce in an internal investigation and coordinated resolutions with UK, US and Brazilian investigating authorities, relating to bribery and corruption involving intermediaries in a number of overseas markets.